Burke, New York

 Burke is a town in Franklin County, New York, United States.
-The population was 1,465 at the 2010 census.
+The population was 1,421 at the 2020 census, down from 1,465 at the 2010 census.
 The town is in the northeastern part of the county, northeast of Malone, the county seat.

 The town contains a village also named Burke.

 History

 The town was first settled prior to 1800.
-The area was known as "West Chateaugay", and was proposed to be the town of "Birney", but the name "Burke" was selected instead, presumably for Edmund Burke, the British statesman.
+The area was known as "West Chateaugay," and was proposed to be the town of "Birney," but the name "Burke" was selected instead, presumably for Edmund Burke, the British statesman.
 The town of Burke was formed in 1844 from the town of Chateaugay.

 Almanzo Wilder, often thought to be a native of nearby Malone, actually grew up on a farm in Burke.
 He was the husband of Little House on the Prairie author Laura Ingalls Wilder, who told his story in the novel Farmer Boy.
 The son of James and Angeline Day Wilder, he was born on his family's farm on February 13, 1857.
 In 1875, the family left to settle in Minnesota.